Angular Signal Forms Part 1: Getting Started with the Basics

 Username

-<input type="text" [control]="registrationForm.username" />
+<input type="text" [formField]="registrationForm.username" />

-<app-form-error [field]="registrationForm.username" />
+<app-form-error [fieldRef]="registrationForm.username" />

 </label>